devture/matrix-corporal/docs/user-authentication.md

 A [policy](policy.md) contains various users, which `matrix-corporal` manages.

-Each user can be authenticated in a different way.
+Each user can be authenticated in a different way:
-For some users, passwords can be specified in the policy as plain-text.
+- using a passwords specified in the policy as plain-text.
+See [Plain-text passwords](#plain-text-passwords)
+- by using an initial plain-text password specified in the policy, but then delegating password management to the homeserver.
+See [Passthrough authentication](#passthrough-authentication)
-For other users, passwords can be specified in the policy as a hash (`md5`, `sha1`, etc.).
+- using a password specified in the policy as a hash (`md5`, `sha1`, etc.).
+See [Hashed passwords](#hashed-passwords)
-For others still, passwords can be avoided in the policy and authentication can happen with a REST API call.
+- by not specifying a password in the policy, but rather delegating authentication to some REST API.
+See [External authentication via REST API calls](#external-authentication-via-rest-api-calls)

 The `authType` field in the user policy (see [user policy fields](policy.md#user-policy-fields)), specifies the authentication method for the given user.
 The `authCredential` field usually contains the actual password, but may contain some other configuration depending on the authentication type (see below).